European Masters Mountain Running Championships

 The European Masters Mountain Running Championships is a biennial one-day international competition in mountain running for masters athletes aged 35 and over, organised by European Masters Athletics.
 First held in 2006, the competition began to be held in odd-numbered years.
 It is usually held in the middle of the year.
-The competition will incorporate trail running for the first time in 2020, as the European Masters Mountain and Trail Running Championships.
+The competition incorporated trail running for the first time in 2020, as the European Masters Mountain and Trail Running Championships.
+The Masters Mountain and Trail Running Championships were held again in 2021, and in 2022 they were held again under the new name European Masters Off-Road Running Championships.